 Specialist mentoring is for students registered with Disability Services.
 Mentoring is available to all, students or anyone interested in personal development as well as academic and professional growth.

-I work as a mentor and specialist mentor in Hammersmith, South Kensington and London with students on a variety of mental health, academic life and study issues.
+I work as a mentor and specialist mentor in Chelsea and Kensington and London with students on a variety of mental health, academic life and study issues.
 I work at the University of the Arts London, London South Bank University, University of Westminster, Goldsmith University of London and the University of Greenwich.

 Call/text/Whatsapp me on 07737 745 684 or email me if you would like to know more.